 (But I still loved them 🙂 Pile on workaholic-ism, perfectionism, dysfunctional-ism, catholic-ism, with eight kids under a four-bedroom roof, and you can produce an unbalanced child or two.
 My Dad’s quote is both a curse and a blessing as it is seared in my brain.
 “If you are going to do anything half-assed, you are better off not doing it at all”.

 MOST IMPORTANT RELATIONSHIP

 Later I did what the Bible says after seeing how much God cared for me and repented after God used a number of surreal events in my life to open my eyes up.
-I will be writing about many of them here (Testimony written a year later).
-He, I believe, patiently chased me down and provided an invitation, not a forcible entry, and not anything that I deserved, and I began a relationship with God through His Son Jesus.
-I believe His spirit entered in that day in 1980.
+I wrote about in a post titled (Is Religion Evil?).
+God, I believe, patiently chased me down and provided an invitation, not a forcible entry, and not anything that I deserved, and I began a relationship with God through His Son Jesus.
+I believe His spirit bonded with mine on that day in 1980.